falkr/teampy-s/docs/pages/index.md

 Assign your students to teams, and number each team with natural numbers (1, 2,...)

-# Creating Digital Scratch Cards
+# Creating Digital Team RAT

 Visit the page <https://rat.it.ntnu.no/new> to create a new RAT.